leinaly/thinknetica/README.md

 # thinknetica
-Repository for study projects on thinknetica study course
+Repository for study projects on thinknetica RoR course